slok/kahoy-kustomize-example/README.md

 This repository is an example of how to use [Kahoy] and [Kustomize] (one way).

+The example uses [Kustomize] with multiple envs and apps, but could be simplified and use [Kahoy] to deploy a single app (to one or multiple envs).

 This Example uses github actions, but if you want to see an explained example of using github actions and [Kahoy] check [this][ga-kahoy-example]

 ## Structure